 - Do not bash them, their own work, or their opinion.
 You asked for their opinion, and they gave it.
 They’re not the ones under scrutiny, didn’t ask for your opinion, and didn’t ask for negativity being thrown at them as part of them giving their time to you.

-- Do not blame them or victimize yourself for the words they expressed regarding your cover.
+- Do not blame the graphic designer or victimize yourself for the words they expressed regarding your cover.
 If all of a sudden you’re unable to write because their words are haunting you in your head, that’s not their fault.
 Expressing opinions is not a form of cruelty or intent to hurt you.
 Someone expressed their opinion in the mindset of trying to HELP you.
 And sometimes people confuse attempts to help with someone trying to hurt them.

 - If they go above and beyond and create a concept for you to think about (like a mockup or another cover), don’t bash it just because you don’t think it’s the right angle for you.
 They’re truly trying to help.
 They took time out of their day to suggest something or express a creative idea.